Marvel remakes release calendar; ‘Mulan’ moves to late July

 “Black Widow” took the release date of “The Eternals,” which now moves to February 21 next year.
 “Shang-Chi and the Legend of the Ten Rings” departs that February date for May 7, 2021.
 “Doctor Strange in the Multiverse of Madness” shifts from next May to Nov.
 5, 2021.
 And “Thor: Love and Thunder” is pushed three months, to Feb.
 18, 2022.

 Disney isn’t abandoning the summer completely.
 “Mulan,” which been scheduled for March and already had its red carpet premiere, will now open July 24.
-That release date, of course, is subject to movie theaters being reopened by then and the pandemic subsiding.
+The company also didn’t move the Pixar release “Soul” from its June 19 release date.
+Those plans, of course, are subject to movie theaters being reopened by then and the pandemic subsiding.

 While Disney shifted nearly all of its big-budget movies, it’s going to send one to its streaming service.
 The Kenneth Branagh-directed science fiction adventure adaptation “Artemis Fowl” will go to Disney Plus instead of opening in theaters.
 The movie had originally been slate for release last August but had been rescheduled for May of this year.
 With the exception of Universal’s “Trolls World Tour,” the major studios have chosen to delay their top releases rather than push them to digital release and sacrifice box-office revenue.